StingrayCZ/Small-Project-in-C/README.md

     int counter;

     // Load Test of Dreamliner
-    printf("How many HeavyDutyBox is able to carry Dreamliner?");
+    printf("How many HeavyDutyBox is the Dreamliner plane able to carry?");
     EMPTYLINE